LoginRadius/html5-sdk/README.md

 <h6 id="SubmitConsentByConsentToken-post-"> Consent By ConsentToken (POST)</h6>
- This API is to submit consent form using consent token.
+ This API is to submit a consent form using a consent token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/consent-by-consent-token/)